The DealMakers AFRICA Q1 2025 is out.

 Advisers: CDH Kenya and Bowmans

-Fusion Capital, a Kenyan and UK-owned real estate firm, has exited its investment in Kigali Heights to Yussa Company, a local freight and real estate firm, in a transaction worth US$31,8 million.
+Fusion Capital, a Kenyan and UK-owned real estate firm, has exited its investment in Kigali Heights to Yyussa Company, a local freight and real estate firm, in a transaction worth US$31,8 million.
 Fusion led the financing and development of the commercial site and retail mall which was officially opened in December 2016.
 The project involved raising a combination of debt and equity capital, totalling $16 million.
-The disposal to Yussa facilitates the exit for investors taking local ownership from and initial 6% to 100%.
+The disposal to Yyussa facilitates the exit for investors taking local ownership from and initial 6% to 100%.

 Advisers: I&M Burbidge Capital, ENS (Rwanda), DLA Piper Africa, Kenya (IKM Advocates) and DLA Piper Africa, Rwanda (Equity Juris Chambers)